Cerithium madreporicola

 Cerithium madreporicola is a species of sea snail, a marine gastropod mollusk in the family Cerithiidae.

 The true Cerithium madreporicola is a fossil species known only from raised Quaternary reefs in the Red Sea.
 The name has been applied in error to a Recent species from the Philippines and Indonesia, which has later been named as Cerithium kreukelorum.

-Description

 Distribution

 The distribution of Cerithium madreporicola includes the Red Sea.